TemitopeOladokun/Days-of-Deep-Learning/README.md

 1. Read an article on hyperparameter tunings
 2. Finally done with my second deep learning project

+### WHAT I LEARNT
+* My model is bias so I was advised by project reviewer to work on Data Augmentation.

 ## DAY 60: 26/11/2019
 1. Article on Natural Language Processing (NLP).